APPLICATION FAQs

 If I drop off [flowers, decor, etc.] do I have to buy insurance?

 If you entering the premises, then yes, as this creates liability.
+But you may drop off flowers and decor.

 If I drop off food (dessert, etc.) do I have to provide insurance?